tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 }
 ````

-HttpRequest is a special request that we created for the local dev-runner only.
-In the real production this will not be existing.
-The purpose of adding http request to the sample-txn-executor is for easy CURL / Postmand test.
-In the real production, all txns are sent from the Hosting nodes (B-actor).
-You have to have a B node to test the Txns, that cause additional complexities.
+**HttpRequest** is a special request that we created for the local dev-runner only.
+In the real production this will not exist.
+The purpose of adding http request to the sample-txn-executor is for easy CURL / Postman testing.
+In the real production environment, all txns are sent from the hosting nodes (B-actor).
+You have to have a B node to test the Txns, which causes additional complexities.
 Using this "mock" http request, you can write your own local test code.
-Especially when dealling with SQL.
-It is hard to write SQL in unit test.
+Especially when dealling with SQL, it's hard to write SQL in unit tests.